 Challenges that Go Beyond the Established Framework of Research in Industry, Government and Academia

-The healthcare sector, the primary industries, and related technological innovators are key pillars of New Zealand’s and Australia’s economy.
-However, in most cases, breakthrough innovation is the result of intensive interdisciplinary research and development, often drawing on insights from disciplines that may lie beyond the focus of attention and the capabilities of a particular organisation, faculty, or government initiative.
+The healthcare sector, the primary industries, and related technological innovators and research institutes are key pillars of New Zealand’s and Australia’s increasingly knowledge dependent economy.
+In most cases, breakthrough innovation is the result of intensive interdisciplinary research and development, often drawing on insights from disciplines that lie beyond the focus of attention and the capabilities of a particular organisation, faculty, or government initiative.

 Science without innovation neglects opportunities and innovation without science remains shallow and superficial… Diverse knowledge is necessary to solve various problems in the world and to create value in the future, and overcome challenges that go beyond the framework of research in industry, government and academia.

 [from the mission of the Honda Research Institute]

-To catalyse the transition from the information age to the knowledge age, and in order to address the social, economic, and environmental challenges that lie ahead, New Zealand and Australian researchers and innovators must create and nurture a collaborative culture that encourages diversification, that recognises neurodiversity as the as the substrate for innovation, and that bridges organisational boundaries and traditional research silos.
+To catalyse the transition from the information age to the knowledge age, and in order to address the social, economic, and environmental challenges of the Anthropocene, New Zealand and Australian researchers and innovators must create and nurture a collaborative culture that encourages diversification, that recognises neurodiversity as the as the substrate for innovation, and that bridges organisational boundaries and traditional research silos.

 To nurture such a collaborative culture, and to catalyse intensive trans-disciplinary research, S23M , the AUT Knowledge Engineering & Discovery Research Institute (KEDRI) and the RMIT College of Business have joined forces to host and sponsor the quarterly unConference on Interdisciplinary Innovation and Collaboration.